Toothache and glasses broken. So I have to improvise somehow.

 To continue my birthday timeline, today I will tell you about my 47th in Paris.
 Loving those international fitness alliances.
 So I was looking for the best club of my network in town and spent most of the day there.
 Unfortunately the spa area was not that comfortable and spacious, so I had to do three classes.
 Since the french are not that anglophil they were not participating in the usual LesMills programs but having their own classes and playing their own electronic sounds, remembering me of my youth.

-To keep record of what sportive activities I was doing I registered with the Fitocracy community some years before, and sometimes sharing my activities on Facebook, unfortunately without social or monetary reward.
+To keep record of what sportive activities I was doing I registered with the Fitocracy community some years before, and was sometimes sharing my activities on Facebook, unfortunately without social or monetary reward.
 So I stopped it.

 Maybe there are several possibilities to optimize connectivity and gratifications.
 A task for companies.
 Of course we are living in a world of competition, people are having concepts of themselves and are part of various social systems, but in most cases there is probably a huge discrepancy between imagination and reality.
 So also regarding this point I hope that data are helping us to bridge this gap, or at least enlighten the confusion about the self respective others, and improve our navigation in the world.
 Maybe someday I will resume some self-enhancement literature and the fuzzy concepts, if I and somebody else has a monetary benefit from it.

 So, what was I doing in London 2013?
 I have been there from October 26 till December 18.
 This time I did things I never did before.
 Most of my time I spent at Natural History Museum, where I was amazed by the history of the earth and possible projections into the future.
 Also liked the Biodiversity Center, where they still register new species, people find in the nature.
-Also never was dealing with some medical topics like Endocrinoloy, they explain quite well.
+Also never was dealing with some medical topics like Endocrinology, they explain quite well.

 In the Science Museum the “Making of the Modern World” exhibition and the Climate Science Info Zone made me think.
 Liked those carbon footprints, if you want to find out about your massive energy consumption.
+Then I had a look at the future possibilities of 3D printing.

 Also discovered the Welcome Collection and the Hunterian Museum, where they deal with the cruel history of medicine and future developments.
 I was drawing a choroid plexus.
 Then I was thinking about investing 200 Pounds in a MRI scan.